 Monday, November 29

-Joey wants to know if you have ever used a magnifying glass to look at stuff?
-A magnifying glass makes everything appear much bigger than what it is.
+Have you ever used a magnifying glass to look at stuff?
+A magnifying glass makes everything appear much more significant than what it is.
 Joey likes to look at ants with a magnifying glass.
-A magnifying glass is a lens that has a handle on it so you can hold it in your hand and look through it and be able to see the fine tiny details on stuff.
-A magnifying glass can make an object appear 2 to 3 times bigger.
+A magnifying glass is a lens with a handle so you can hold it in your hand and look through it to see the fine tiny details on stuff.
+A magnifying glass can make an object appear 2 to 3 times more significant.
 They have ones that can make objects as big as 5 to 10 times bigger.
 Roger Bacon invented the magnifying glass.
 The first time the magnifying glass was mentioned as being used was in 1268.

 Facts about the magnifying glass: